MT VICTORIA SUMMIT

 How difficult is the trek?

 This is a difficult trek and is in our category 4 Extreme Hot category.
 What does all this mean?
 You are going to need to train both physically and mentally for this Trek.
 The hike up to the summit and to the plateau is steep and long.
-Then it is a long trek to the base of the summits.
-From there we are making it up as we go, checking the best routes and peaks to climb.
-So flexibility is the key to this trek.
+We are also starting at 2800 meters so mild altitude will make things a little more difficult.

 Is it safe?